Initial Exam and Digital X-Rays

 After the initial exam, our dentist will determine a prevention plan that will meet the needs of your child.
 Subsequent visits will be planned based upon the initial assessment.

 The first initial dental exam is typically a lap-to-lap exam.
 Parents and the dentist will sit face-to-face, with their knees touching.
 The infant will be slowly lowered back onto the lap of our dentist.
 Older children will be able to sit in the dental chair and will be able to follow the directions provided by our dentist.
 Infants and younger children may cry, but it is important to remember just how valuable these initial pediatric dental visits truly are to the long-term dental wellness of your child.
+We may need to treat early signs of tooth decay with a fluoride treatment or dental sealant.

 It is suggested that children get x-rays every year, as they play an important role in your child’s dental examination and health.
 X-rays allow our dentist to diagnose and offer a treatment plan for conditions that may not be visible during a routine clinical examination.
 They allow for the detection of so much more than just cavities.